 - to upset or provoke (others) by posting such messages.

 - to make such provocative comments about (others) in public: The actress was trolled on late-night TV.

-- to post inflammatory or inappropriate messages or comments online for the purpose of cultivating animosity, upsetting others, or provoking a response.
+- to post inflammatory, inappropriate, controversial, or polarizing messages online for the purpose of cultivating animosity, upsetting others, or provoking a response.

-- a person who posts inflammatory or inappropriate messages or comments online for the purpose of cultivating animosity, upsetting others, or provoking a response.
+- a person who posts inflammatory, inappropriate, controversial, or polarizing messages online for the purpose of cultivating animosity, upsetting others, or provoking a response.